Atlanta Inpatient Rehab

 - The client previously attempted treatment and was not successful in remaining free from his or her drug of choice.

-- The client has co-occurring disorders.
+- The client has a dual diagnosis disorder.

 - The client has a history of abusing multiple substances simultaneously.

 - The client’s external (living) situation is such that it is difficult, if not impossible, for him or her to avoid temptations to abuse his drug of choice (e.g., cohabiting with other addicts or living in an environment that is generally unsupportive to achieving and maintaining recovery).

 - The client has been determined, either via professional assessment or past experience, to be incapable of remaining abstinent from drugs or alcohol without the highest level of care and supervision available.